 Exercise regularly: It may seem difficult to exercise when you have trouble breathing, but regular exercise can improve your overall strength and endurance.

-Deep breathing and coughing techniques: These techniques help patients effectively clean their airways while maintaining their oxygen levels.
+Deep breathing and coughing techniques help patients effectively clean their airways while maintaining their oxygen levels.

-Use of bronchodilators: medications such as bronchodilators effectively relax smooth muscles and open airways in certain disease processes such as COPD.
+Use of bronchodilators: medications such as bronchodilators effectively relax smooth muscles and open airways in specific disease processes such as COPD.

 Oral suction: patients with muscular disorders or those who have suffered a stroke can have ineffective cough reflexes, which could cause hypoxia.